Elendol/proteomics-io/specs_md/PEFF.md

 \Key=(Component1\|Component2\|OptionalTag)(Component1\|Component2\|OptionalTag)
 ```

-See section 3.3.5 for additional discussion about the OptionalTag
+See section 3.3.5 for additional discussion about the OptionalTag.

 ## References